sungnga/react-revents/README.md

   - Import the fetch-event constant: `import { FETCH_EVENTS } from './eventConstants';`
   - Import the async actions: `import { asyncActionError, asyncActionFinish, asyncActionStart } from '../../app/async/asyncReducer';`
   - Import the fetchSampleData function: `import { fetchSampleData } from '../../app/api/mockApi';`
-  - Write a loadEvents function that fetches the events from sampleData and dispatches the FETCH_EVENTS action asychronously
+  - Write a loadEvents function that fetches the events from sampleData and dispatches the FETCH_EVENTS action asynchronously
     - This function returns an async function
     - The async function takes a dispatch as an argument.
 It is a dispatch() method coming from react-redux to dispatch actions
     - It first dispatches the asyncActonStart() action